11 Obligations to the dead

-We need, I think—and perhaps it might now be a relief—to take an unsuperstitious and humane approach to thinking afresh about what we might ethically owe a composer.
+We need, I think, to take an unsuperstitious and humane approach to thinking afresh about what we might ethically owe a composer.

 First of all let’s consider living composers.
 Composers are imaginative musicians.
 They imagine music, and notate what they can.
 As they notate, they imagine their scores played by performers they know or have heard.
 So, if they’re writing conventional scores, they have expectations.
 As first performers of their scores, I think we’re all interested in hearing what they imagined.
 Or we are if we have any respect for them as imaginative musicians.
 It seems a simple courtesy to living composers to try to make the sounds they had in mind.
 When someone gives you a score on which they’re worked hard, and offers you the chance to play it before anyone else, the least you can do, out of politeness and respect, is to try to give them a performance of what they’ve imagined.
 I suggest that’s a basic obligation of courtesy.

 Of course, you may do some things, perhaps many things, that they’d not expected.
 And usually composers are delighted when that happens and willingly accept your view of their score.
 It’s important to remember that, when we come to think about dead composers.
 But the main point is that the composer is there, they can be consulted, you can work with them, and in the end you represent them to a wider audience.
 And all this brings some obligation to please them as well as your listeners.
 Because this is a human relationship, in which, as in any humane relationship, you try not to hurt their feelings; ideally, you try to give them pleasure, to make them happier.
 That’s what we do for one another when we interact on equal and friendly terms.